shellphish/ictf-framework/router/README.md

+# Router

-Readmes for the different components can be found in doc/.
+The readmes for the different components can be found in their respective directories.